damiant/dust/roadmap.md

 # Roadmap
-- 🔴 Tweak street points to center them properly again
+- 🔴 Now Map - needs to include street and clock shift
+- 🔴 Map - takes some time to load - show spinner
 - 🔴 Show friends, private events, bike, other locations in search all
 - 🔴 Show history of previously viewed items in the search all area
 - 🔴 If search is restrooms then auto go to restroom map